How to use anonymous ftp to distribute or collect files

 Windows, Mac OS X, Unix, and Linux all have a built-in command-line ftp client program that can be used to make anonymous ftp connections.
 Other programs such as the Stanford site-licensed Secure FX and Fetch programs can be used to make an anonymous ftp connection with a graphical interface - just configure them to use "plain ftp" for this connection (rather than sftp).
 Many other graphical interface ftp clients are also available for Windows and Mac OS X.

 Only the contents of the ftp file share can be seen from an anonymous ftp connection to pangea.
 No other shares on sesfs or other parts of the pangea file system will be accessible.
-This is an obvious security feature to prevent anonymous users (which can include hackers) from accessing personal or restricted files.
+This is an obvious security feature to prevent anonymous users (which can include hackers) from accessing sensitive files.

 Once connected to anonymous ftp on pangea.stanford.edu, your colleague simply changes the pangea folder to /pub/share and copies the desired files from there to his/her computer.